cr4ckp0t/biglist/README.md

-# go-biglist
+# biglist.p2p Download Script

-Download biglist.p2p using Go.
+A simple script written in [Go](https://golang.org) for